-The LPC2361/2362 include SRAM memory of 8 kB (LPC2361) or 32 kB (LPC2362), reserved for the ARM processor exclusive use.
+The LPC2387 includes a SRAM memory of 64 kB reserved for the ARM processor exclusive use.
 This RAM may be used for code and/or data storage and may be accessed as 8 bits, 16 bits, and 32 bits.

-A 16 kB SRAM block serving as a buffer for the Ethernet controller (available as general purpose SRAM for the LPC2361) and an 8 kB SRAM used by the GPDMA controller or the USB device can be used both for data and code storage.
+A 16 kB SRAM block serving as a buffer for the Ethernet controller and an 16 kB SRAM associated with the USB device can be used both for data and code storage, too.
 The 2 kB RTC SRAM can be used for data storage only.
 The RTC SRAM is battery powered and retains the content in the absence of the main power supply.